 b. information relating to any criminal proceedings in which you have been involved for insurance purposes and in order to comply with legal requirements.

-If you accept a place at UCB, the information from your Enrolment Form will be used to set up a student record on the College’s student database.
+If you accept a place at Barnsley College, the information from your Enrolment Form will be used to set up a student record on the College’s student database.
 Where required this information may be shared with the UK government or their respective agents to check the accuracy of personal information provided by students against data sources including (without limitation) the Higher Education Statistics Agency or the Data Services Individual Learner Record.
-UCB may contact other institutions (including, without limitation, your former educational establishment) to verify qualifications or grades you have obtained or to provide destination data.
+Barnsley College may contact other institutions (including, without limitation, your former educational establishment) to verify qualifications or grades you have obtained or to provide destination data.

 11. Termination: We may terminate your contract for the supply by us of educational services to you in respect of your course and withdraw you from your course in the following circumstances with immediate effect on written notice to you: